-The Minister for Planning is the responsible authority for certain classes of planning permits.
-These include developments over 25,000sqm of gross floor area in the central city and wind farm projects.
-The Minister is also responsible for particular planning scheme areas (such as Flemington Racecourse) and decides requirements for Environmental Effects Statements (EES) and heritage permits.
+The Minister for Planning is the responsible authority for certain classes of planning permits, and decides requirements for Environmental Effects Statements (EES) and heritage permits.

 Currently, all ministerial permits, heritage permits and EESs are lodged manually by community and industry applicants.
 This is a time-consuming process for applicants and they cannot easily track the progress of their applications.

-A single online system for all ministerial permit applications will be available in early-2018.
+An online system for all ministerial permit applications will be available in mid-2018.

 In the longer term, this online service will be available for all planning permit applications, through planning.vic.gov.au.